 Check for blockages in your fuel lines using the fuel shut-off valve to start and stop fuel flow while checking each section of fuel line for fuel flow.
 If you find a fuel line that has a blockage, turn off the fuel supply and remove the fuel line from the mower.

 Spray carburetor cleaner into the fuel line to loosen up the clog.
-Follow this with blowing compressed air through the line to remove the blockage.
+Follow this by blowing compressed air through the line to remove the blockage.
 If you are unable to dislodge the blockage to open the fuel line, install a new fuel line on your mower and turn on your fuel supply.

 Faulty Fuel Pump Will Cause a Spartan Mower to Start Then Die